francoismichel/ssh3-spec/draft-michel-remote-terminal-http3.md

 Authentication material is placed inside the `Authorization` header of the Extended CONNECT request.
 The format and value of `<auth_material>` depends on the HTTP authentication scheme used ({{authenticating-the-client}} explores several examples of authentication mechanisms).
-If a remote terminal endpoint is available to the HTTP/3 server and if the user is successfully authenticated and authorized, the server responds with a 2xx HTTP status code and the conversation is established.
+If a remote terminal endpoint is available to the HTTP/3 server and if the user is successfully authenticated and authorized, the server responds with a 2xx HTTP status code and the session is established.

 The stream ID used for the Extended CONNECT request is then remembered by each endpoint as the remote terminal ID, uniquely identifying this session.